calinux-py/Learn.PowerShell/readme.md

 ## Cmdlets

+PowerShell uses verbs, such as Get, and nouns, such as Random, to create cmdlets.
+This is called the verb-noun naming standard.

+Use flags to target either the verb or the noun in the command you want.
+The flag you specify expects a value that's a string.

 Three core cmdlets allow you to delve into what cmdlets exist and what they do:

 The Get-Command cmdlet lists all of the available cmdlets on your system.
 Filter the list to quickly find the command you need.